chomosuke/ProjectRocketC/README.md

 This game was written directly on top of opengl (ie without a game engine) until I realized that I've essentially written a costume game engine.
 Hence I've decoupled the game engine into it's own GitHub repository: https://github.com/chomosuke/PRCAndroid2DGameEngine.
 You can check it out if you're also interested in a 2D game engine for android.

 ### Screenshot of The Game
 haha too bad for you there isn't any, if you want to know what the game is like download it on Google Play.
+Just search up Project Rocket and it should be the first one.